Last Updated on September 15, 2023 by Heather

 Annual Passholders, you too can purchase the Disney dining plan, but again as long as you’re staying at one of the Disney hotels.
 (But you probably already knew that if you are a passholder)

 As a passholder myself I booked room-only reservations at Walt Disney World all the time.
 However, if you’re making a reservation online and you booked a room on its own then you won’t be allowed to add the dining plan unless you purchase tickets.

 How Do Disney Dining Plans Work?

-Finally, the third big question you may be asking is what does the Disney dining plan actually give you in terms of the amount of food.
+Finally, the third big question you may be asking is what do dining plans at Disney actually give you in terms of the amount of food.
 Well, this is where things get a little bit more complicated

 and there are lots of factors.
 Understand that no matter which dining plan you choose, the number of credits you receive is all based on the number of nights you stay at the hotel.